February 3, 2019

 The charter capital of a JSC comprises the nominal value of the company’s shares acquired by the shareholders.
 All shares must have the same nominal value.
 The nominal value of preferred shares distributed may not exceed 20% of the company’s charter capital.
 The amount of the charter capital shall be determined by the Charter.
 Regarding certain spheres of activity which are subject to obligatory licensing (banking, insurance, tourism, etc.) there are certain requirements to the minimum amount of the charter capital.

 Shares in a JSC may be registered shares (showing name of the owner).
 The nominal price of a share may not exceed 5,000 UZS (US$ 0.49).
 Value of shares in the Charter of the company must be recorded in Uzbek currency.

 Preferred shares give their holders the priority right to receive dividends and other rights as stipulated in the Joint Stock Company Law.
-A shareholder must pay for its shares in full within 1 year after the registration of the JSC.
+The procedure for paying for the company’s shares is determined at the time of its establishment by the Foundation agreement or the Charter.
 Payment for shares may be made in cash, securities and other assets or property rights having monetary value.
 The forms and terms of distribution of shares (open and closed) are specified in the company charter.
 A JSC may issue securities which may be further converted into shares pursuant to the terms stipulated in the company charter and/or in subsequent resolutions of the General Meeting of Shareholders.